 Get our weekly picks of what to do this weekend and the latest on Philly's arts and entertainment scene.

 Franklin Square is once again lit up with giant, colorful sculptures of steel and silk.
-From the fan-favorite 200-foot-long dragon to ornate walk-through tunnels to a giant beehive, nearly 40 all-new illuminated installations will light up the square from June 20th through August 31st.
+From the fan-favorite 200-foot-long dragon to a giant octopus tunnel, nearly 40 all-new illuminated installations will light up the square from June 20th through August 31st.

 With larger-than-life displays, performances and other special features, there’s so much to see and do (and photograph) at this family-friendly festival.
 Here’s what you’ll want to know for your visit.